JRGTH/zfsmanager/README.md

 Thank you for stopping by and I hope you enjoy this plugin!

+## About this fork
+This fork of the ZFS Manager Webmin module originally developed by [jonmatifa](https://github.com/jonmatifa/zfsmanager), is an attempt to make it fully optimized for FreeBSD as well as to be fully compliant with ZFS Boot Environments management.

 ## Standalone module builds for Webmin/FreeBSD
-Latest standalone module builds with Boot Environments support(beadm) can be found [HERE](https://drive.google.com/drive/folders/11P1Sl_mISSSaMJO9bynhwK3aVP65PbKJ)
+Latest standalone ZFS Manager Webmin module builds with Boot Environments support and management(beadm) can be found [HERE](https://drive.google.com/drive/folders/11P1Sl_mISSSaMJO9bynhwK3aVP65PbKJ)